 As our business expanded, we ran out of land to farm in New Jersey.
 So, in 2010, we purchased a 400-acre property on County Route 17 in Fort Ann, NY.
-We converted the dairy barns for our hog operation and transitioned the fields to organic hay.
+We converted the dairy barns for our hog operation and transitioned the fields to hay.
 In 2016, we purchased the 150-acre Gibbs Road Farm in Hartford, NY.
 And, in 2017 we purchased an additional 250-acres of farmland in Hartford, NY, as well as 300-acres in Fort Edward, NY.

 Along the way, we fell in love with the rural beauty of the area and we have moved our business headquarters to Washington County as well.

-Now, we are protecting our Upstate NY farm land in Hartford, Fort Ann and Fort Edward, through a state farmland protection grant given to us by the governor’s office in December 2018.
+We are protecting our Upstate NY farm land in Hartford, Fort Ann and Fort Edward, through a state farmland protection grant given to us by the governor’s office in December 2018.

 If you want to buy locally produced food, you have to conserve the land, you have to protect the farmers, and you have to support the agricultural infrastructure.
 This is a great place to farm.
 We’re here for the long-term and we want to make sure there is a solid base of farms, farmers and farm businesses.
 We want to build partnerships with other farmers to ensure that this area doesn’t become overrun with development.